8.3. Singular Value Decomposition (SVD)#

 4. A singular value decomposition of the matrix \(A^T\) is given by \(A^T = V\Sigma^TU^T\).

 The main goal is to show that a singular value decomposition always exists, and, how to construct one.
-Both answers are answered in reversed order in the next subsection
+Both questions will be answered in reversed order in the next subsection

 8.3.2.
 Existence of a Singular Value Decomposition#